HMAS Brisbane (1915): Operational history

 On 13 December 1916, Brisbane departed on a voyage to the Mediterranean.
 After reaching Malta on 4 February, the ship was fitted with equipment not available in Australia at the time.
 Soon after, the ship was redeployed to Colombo, and employed on Indian Ocean patrols to search for the German raiders Wolf and Seeadler.

 In February 1917, a Sopwith Baby seaplane was acquired from for reconnaissance work; the first aircraft to be used by a RAN ship.
 This remained aboard until June, when Brisbane was sent back to Australia with orders to patrol the Western Australian coast.
 From October 1917, the cruiser was assigned to operations in the western Pacific in response to reports of German raider activity.
 Initially deployed to the Solomon Islands, Brisbane visited Nauru, the Gilbert Islands, and Fiji, before returning to duties in Australian waters in January 1918.

 On 21 October 1918, Brisbane departed for the eastern Mediterranean, and was between Colombo and Suez when World War I ended.
 The battle honour "Indian Ocean 1917" recognises the cruiser's wartime service.
-The ship reached Mudros in late November, and spent most of December operating with the Australian Destroyer Squadron, before visiting Smyrna and the Dardanelles.
+The ship reached Moudros in late November, and spent most of December operating with the Australian Destroyer Squadron, before visiting Smyrna and the Dardanelles.